HFTSRedux/TS2Redux/README.md

 To install, follow these steps:

  1. Download the latest version of TS2 Redux from the project's GitHub page: https://github.com/HFTSRedux/TS2Redux/releases
- 2. Extract the ZIP file you just downloaded.
-Extract it to any folder on your PC.
- 3. Double-click the batch file named "TS2_Redux-Installer.bat" and follow the on-screen instructions.
+ 2. Double-click on the application you just downloaded and follow the on-screen instructions.

 That's it!
-After using the installer, the mod will be loaded the next time you start the game.
+After using the installer, the mod will be active the next time you start the game.

 ### Optional: Custom TS2 Launcher
 ![TimeSpliiters 2 themed exe](https://i.imgur.com/4oyG4Qu.png)
 Want to have a fancy TS2 launcher that skips Homefront's menu and boots right into TS2?
-The installer script (included with this mod) has an option that creates a TS2-themed copy of your Homefront game executable.
+The installer (included with this mod) has an option that creates a TS2-themed copy of your Homefront game executable.
+Just make sure the "Create TS2 Launcher" option is checked while on the "Select Component" screen during the install process.

 ### Optional: Reduce Homefront's Size

-The installer script (included with this mod) has an option that removes as much of Homefront's game files as possible, leaving just enough for TS2 to work.
+The installer has an option that removes as much of Homefront's game files as possible, leaving just enough for TS2 to work.
 This reduces the game's size from 46GB to 2.5GB.
 Homefront's main menu will still work, which is useful for changing video settings, but you won't be able to play any missions/levels in Homefront.

 Once the process is done, all of the non-TimeSplitters files will be moved into a folder called "ripped" located in Homefront's game folder.
-Once you test to make sure your game runs and works, you can delete this "ripped" folder.
+The installer will also optionally delete this folder for you at the end of the setup process.

 ### Removing TS2 Redux
-To remove this mod, do the following:

- 1. Open a file explorer window and browse to your Homefront game folder.
- 2. Delete these files and folders:
-	 - Bin64/dinput8.dll
-	 - Bin64/TS2Redux/*
-	 - Bin64/TimeSplitters2.exe
-	 - gamehf2/ts2_redux.pak
-	 - gamehf2/ts2_neotokyo_fix.pak
+To uninstall this mod, simply run the uninstaller application from your start menu.
+All files added during the initial install process will then be deleted from your PC.
+If you can't find the uninstaller, you should see it listed in as a program in Windows' add/remove programs list.
+The uninstaller is also located in your Homefront game folder under Bin64/TS2Redux/Setup.

 If something goes wrong and you want to start completely over, you can use Steam's "[Verify integrity](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB)" feature to re-download Homefront and restore it back to its original state.